 Chronic pain and infections are among the most frequently cited repair mesh complications in lawsuits.
 Reports of organ perforation and the need for additional surgeries further underscore the severity of the potential risks associated with these implants.

 Common complications often requiring revision surgical repair associated with a defective mesh product include:

 - Adhesion, where the mesh adheres to internal tissue (often involving coated meshes)

-- Fever, infection, discomfort, and nausea are all possible consequences of the erosion of the implant device
+- Fever, infection, discomfort, and nausea are all possible consequences of the erosion of the mesh device

-- Pain from adhesion to the abdomen muscles, or by bowel obstruction, nerve damage, and infection
+- Pain from adhesion to the abdomen muscles or by intestinal obstruction, nerve damage, and infection

-- Bowel obstruction after the mesh migrates or adheres to tissue
+- Obstruction of bowels after the mesh migrates or adheres to tissue

 - Long-lasting infections that could lead to sepsis

-- Organ or tissue perforation as the device shrinks, moves (migrates), or erodes
+- Organ or tissue perforation as the device shrinks moves (migration), or erodes.

 - Seromas occur when fluid collects under the skin’s surface